kremrik/lazy-json/README.md

 Using a chunking method like above will work, but it's vastly more complicated to retrieve the desired k/v's.
 A simpler solution is just to recreate the mmap every X calls performed on the map.

+#### WHAT WAS LEARNED
+Software Development
+- A layered approach to abstractions is extremely valuable.
+When I had to move from passing around an `mmap.mmap` object to passing a function that _returned_ one instead, I only had to change `file.find` and `file.get` functions in the `file` layer, and `lazy_json.load` in the API layer (the latter only be necessary because I didn't properly use or create the `file` abstraction for loading from an IOWrapper)
+- Another realization that tied into this layered approach is **(1)** a `__all__` would really help to make sure you only access the topmost level of any layer and **(2)** it is likely you're not helping anyone if your "abstraction" layer returns data or an object that requires you to look at its implementation in order to use it.
+An example of this might be returning a `dataclass` object from an API.
+You're abstracting away the details of how you made that dataclass, but you're still required to go to that function's definition in order to figure out how to actually _use_ it.
+A potentially better strategy might be to expose functions that act as "verbs" instead of "nouns": `get_deploy_env` rather than `env['deploy']`, for example.
+Obviously it depends on what must be passed to the function, but for brevity's sake the example still holds.
+- For some reason, Python's `mmap` library (as described above) eats up memory like crazy when performing a large number of actions on it.
+Have one idea for debugging this in the answer to my question here: https://stackoverflow.com/questions/62986736/python-mmap-memory-leak.

 ## Design goals

 `lazy-json` is a utility that solves a problem you hope never to have: a JSON file that's too large to load in memory.